rbdannenberg/arco/doc/design.md

 In Serpent, I have created shadow classes and objects for unit generators, so the entire unit generator graph in Arco is mirrored in the client side control program.
-These objects encapsulate and manage reference counts so that the client code is written in terms of methods on the mirror objects.
 The client works at this level of abstraction and there are no direct messages to Arco.
 Languages with garbage collectors that call "cleanup code" when objects are freed could store Arco IDs directly in the shadow object and free the ID when the shadow object is freed.

-In the more elaborate Serpent scheme, the ID on the client side is actually an object, not a simple integer.
-When all references to the object (and thus all ability to referene the actual Arco ugen) are deleted and the object is garbage collected, we can `/arco/free` the ID, which decrements the reference count and possibly deletes the ugen.
-(It could still have other references within Arco and survive longer.)
+Serpent does not have "cleanup" methods the run when objects are freed, so Serpent was extended to make ID a built-in object known to the runtime system and garbage collector as an external object.
+See "Unit Generator References in Serpent" below for details.

 ### Output and Run Sets